weiji14/cryospheric-data-lakes/docs/project_proposal.md

 One such application is the Super-Resolution Convolutional Neural Network (SRCNN) which is a regression method used to increase the resolution of images [@DongImageSuperResolutionUsing2014].
 SRCNN can not only be used on ordinary photographic images, but also on pixel-based geographic datasets like Digital Elevation Models, improving their spatial resolution in a manner much better than ordinary interpolation methods [@ChenConvolutionalNeuralNetwork2016].
 An even more interesting application is how SRCNNs can use the statistical correlation between geographical datasets like precipitation and elevation to increase the resolution of climate models, allowing us to capture more accurate local climate patterns [@VandalDeepSDGeneratingHigh2017].
-Therefore, given a variety of high resolution datasets that are correlated to a low resolution geographic dataset we wish to improve, it should be possible to design a neural network to improve the low resolution dataset with enough training.
+Therefore, given a variety of high resolution datasets that are correlated to a low resolution geographic dataset we wish to improve, it should be possible to design and train a neural network to improve that low resolution dataset.

 ### Glacier flow in relation to basal water